 David Lewis is affected by the death of his wife Gillian, who fell from the mast pole of their boat on a sailing trip two years ago.
-David deals with his grief by continuing his romance with Gillian during walks with her "ghost" on the beach at night.
+David deals with his grief by continuing his romance with Gillian during walks with her ghost on the beach at night.
 While David lives in the past, other family problems crop up in the present in the real world.
 He neglects his teenage daughter Rachel and his in-laws come for a weekend visit to help her.
 Rachel has lost her mother and needs her father to snap back into the real world and help her.Written by

 David Stumme <firstname.lastname@example.org>

 9 of 15 people found this review helpful.

 Was this review helpful to you?